Indiana Jones and the Great Circle: Plot

+The Great Circle featured Troy Baker as Indiana Jones and served as the final video game credit of actor Tony Todd, who died a month before its release.

-The game is set in 1937, between the events of Raiders of the Lost Ark and Indiana Jones and the Last Crusade.
-It begins with Indiana Jones returning to Marshall College after leaving his fiancée Marion Ravenwood.
+In 1937, Indiana Jones returns to Marshall College after leaving his fiancée Marion Ravenwood.
 A giant man named Locus breaks into the College, steals a cat mummy, and knocks Jones unconscious before leaving.
 Jones notices Locus's medallion bears a symbol resembling that of the Vatican Secret Archive and infiltrates Vatican City for answers.
-The city is under the control of Benito Mussolini and his Blackshirts, who have been working with Nazi archeologist and occultist Emmerich Voss.
+The city is under the control of Italian dictator Benito Mussolini and the Blackshirts, who have been working with Nazi German archeologist and occultist Emmerich Voss.
 Jones meets reporter Ginetta "Gina" Lombardi, who is investigating Voss for her sister Laura's disappearance; the two team up.
-They discover that a tribe of giants called the "Nephilim Order" have been covertly working for the Catholic Church to protect the secret of the "Great Circle", and that the cat mummy contains a special stone related to it.
+They discover that a tribe of giants called the "Nephilim Order" have been covertly working for the Roman Catholic Church to protect the secret of the "Great Circle", and that the cat mummy contains a special stone related to it.
 Voss steals the Order's stones and flees as Jones and Gina stow away on his zeppelin.
 Jones then explains the Great Circle is a group of sacred religious sites across the world that form a perfect circle, and that he fears that Voss has discovered some secret to its power.